Atlantic canary: Taxonomy

 The Atlantic canary was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae.
 He placed it with the finches in the genus Fringilla and coined the binomial name Fringilla canaria.
 In 1555 the Swiss naturalist Conrad Gessner had used the Latin name Canaria for the species in his book Historia animalium.
 The Atlantic canary is now one of eight species placed in the genus Serinus that was introduced in 1816 by the German naturalist Carl Ludwig Koch.
-The wild species is considered to be monotypic: no subspecies are recognised.
+The species is considered to be monotypic, with no subspecies being recognised; domesticated canaries are sometimes cited as "S. c. domestica", but this is not an accepted scientific name.

 The Atlantic canary's closest relative is the European serin, and the two can produce on average 25% fertile hybrids if crossed.

 The bird is named after the Canary Islands.
 The islands' name is derived from the Latin name canariae insulae ("islands of dogs") used by Arnobius, referring to the large dogs kept by the inhabitants of the islands.
 A legend of the islands, however, states that it was the conquistadors who named the islands after a fierce tribe inhabiting the largest island of the group, known as the 'Canarii'.
 The colour canary yellow is in turn named after the yellow domestic canary, produced by a mutation which suppressed the melanins of the original dull greenish wild Atlantic canary colour.